 Grids are built by user communities to offer an infrastructure helping the members to solve their specific problems.
 Hence, the geographical topology of the Grid depends on the distribution of the community members.
 Though there might be a strong relation between the entities building a virtual organization, a Grid still consists of resources owned by different, typically independent organizations.
-Heterogeneity of resources and policies is a fundamental result of this.
+Heterogeneity of resources and policies is fundamental result of this.
 Grid services and applications therefore sometimes experience a quite different resource behavior than expected.
-Similarly, a distributed infrastructure with ambitious service demands stresses the capabilities of the interconnecting network more than other environments.
-Grid applications therefore often identify existing bottlenecks, either caused by conceptual or implementation specific problems, or missing service capabilities.
+Similarly, a distributed infrastructure ambitious service demands stresses the capabilities interconnecting network more other than environments. applications therefore often identify existing bottlenecks, either caused by conceptual or implementation specific problems, or missing service capabilities.
 Some of these issues are listed below.